7 Free Examples of Employee Spotlight Templates and Newsletters

 We’ve also seen the video and audio recordings work effectively since they’re easy to absorb and can give the article more personality.

-The most important factor in deciding on a format is employee engagement.
+The most crucial factor in deciding on a format is employee engagement.
 You want your employees to read the spotlight and build connections with each other.

-If you are working for a large company or even just working remotely, employee spotlight posts are a great way for employees to get to know each other, start a conversation and build a stronger team culture.
+Suppose you are working for a large company or even just working remotely.
+In that case, employee spotlight posts are an excellent way for employees to get to know each other, start a conversation, and build more esteemed team members and robust team culture.

-Whether you use your smartphone to film an interview or decide to take notes, doing an in-person interview is always the best option.
+Whether you use your smartphone to film an interview or decide to take notes, doing employee interviews, particularly an in-person interview, is always the best option.

-You’ll get more personal responses and have the opportunity to go deeper into the subject.
+You’ll get more personal responses and can go deeper into the subject.
 Share your questions ahead of time so that your employee has time to prepare, but be prepared to delve a little further.